wyldckat/FluidStructureInteraction/README.md

 Further modifications made by Bruno Santos <wyldckat@github>:

  * Gitified the source code.
- * Adjusted the code for building properly with the more recent foam-extend 3.1
+ * Adjusted the code for building properly with the more recent foam-extend 3.1 and 3.2
  * Improved building organization for taking full advantage of parallel building.